NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoffs_Data Cleaning.md

 industry:
 <br />
-I noticed that there are 'Crypto', 'Crypto Currency', and 'CryptoCurrency', which all represent the same industry; I standardized them to Crypto.
+I noticed that there are 'Crypto', 'Crypto Currency', and 'CryptoCurrency', which all represent the same industry; I standardized them to 'Crypto'.
 I also noticed None and NULL but those are addressed later in the next step, 3) Null Values or Blank Values.
 <br /><br />

 location:
 <br />
 There are some locations that contain non-alphabet characters, such as 'DÃ¼sseldorf', 'FlorianÃ³polis', and 'MalmÃ¶'.
-Upon researching, I found that they were intended to be 'Düsseldorf', 'Florianópolis', and 'Malmö', respectively, but were incorrectly encoded; I made the change to the dataframe accoridngly.
+Upon researching, I found that they were intended to be 'Düsseldorf', 'Florianópolis', and 'Malmö', respectively, but were incorrectly encoded; I made the change to the DataFrame accoridngly.
 <br /> <br />

 country: